Eastern Egg Rock Island: Geography

 The island is by the mouth of Maine's Muscongus Bay, about 6 mi off Pemaquid Point.
 It is treeless and is 7 acre in size.

 Project Puffin

 In 1973, Stephen W. Kress of the Audubon Society started Project Puffin, an effort to restore seabird colonies to the southern Maine area.
 Atlantic puffins from Newfoundland and terns were reintroduced to the island.
 Puffins had not been spotted on the island since 1885.
 Biologists from other countries joined the society to help coax the birds back to Maine's islands and control the population of predators.
-Techniques used for restoring the birds, such as playing recordings of puffin calls, were mostly effective, and Kress wrote a children's book about the success of the project.
+Techniques used for restoring the birds, such as playing recordings of puffin calls, were mostly effective.

 With the help of fish delivered to Eastern Egg Rock, 69 percent of Maine's roseate terns were nesting there by 2004.
 Now the island is the southern limit of puffin habitat in North America.
 To protect the birds, the island is closed to visitors for the breeding season, which runs from April through August.